Berenice02/ProbabilisticRobotics/README.md

 ![landmarks](./output/landmarks.jpg)

 From this image it is visible that most of the landmarks covers their ground truth positions.
-However, there are a large number of outlies due both to a poor initialization and to the fact that not all landmarks are present in the measurements.
+However, there is a certain amount of outliers due both to a poor initialization and to the fact that not all landmarks are present in the measurements.
 Indeed, as explained in [the initial guess section](#initial-guess), it was possible to initialize the position of only 838 landmarks out of 1000.
 This explains also the high RMSE value obtained at the end, and shown in the following table.